 Jurisdictions are enacting laws to prevent the tragic deaths of pets left in parked cars.
 And rightly so.
 Every year pets die needlessly because their owners were unaware of the dangers.
 If you haven’t seen the video of veterinarian Dr. Ernie Ward in a parked car on a summer day, watch it now.

 Spoiler: the car reaches 117 degrees within 30 minutes with all four windows opened 1 to 2 inches.

 It’s simple to say that we should all leave our pets at home while we run errands.
 But what if you’re traveling alone with your dog or cat?

 Maybe you’re making a cross-country move, and you’d rather drive than put your cat on a plane.
 Or perhaps it’s a road trip adventure … the kind no dog would want to miss.

 On those types of trips, you may have to leave your pet in parked cars for a short time.
 Knowing the law and taking precautions will ensure you don’t end up with a ticket.

 The laws concerning pets in extremely hot or cold vehicles are evolving quickly.
 We’ll keep you updated to the best of our ability!

 You might be in a situation that requires you to leave your pet alone in your vehicle.
 Here’s what you need to know about the state laws from the Animal Legal and Historical Center:

-In the U.S., 19 states have laws that deal with pets in parked cars.
+In the U.S., 19 states have laws dealing with pets in parked cars.
 Under most of these laws, a violation occurs only when a person confines an unattended animal in a parked vehicle and the conditions endanger the animal’s life.

 Arizona prohibits leaving animals unattended and confined in a motor vehicle when physical injury to or death of the animal is likely to result.